-The NFRMPO 2012 Base Year Regional Travel Demand Model (RTDM) is a traditional fourstep travel model incorporating trip generation, trip distribution, mode choice, and trip assignment.
-The model was updated in 2014 to incorporate results from the North Front Range Metropolitan Planning Organization (NFRMPO) Household Survey, 2010 and the NFRMPO On-Board Transit Survey, 2009.
+The NFRMPO 2015 Base Year (BY) Regional Travel Demand Model (RTDM) is a four-step travel model incorporating trip generation, trip distribution, mode choice, and trip assignment.
+The model was updated in 2019 to incorporate updated traffic counts, freight data, land use data, and various modeling improvements.
+The 2015 BY RTDM replaces the 2012 BY RTDM developed in 2014.

+The 2015 BY RTDM was calibrated using data from the NFRMPO Household Survey, 2010 and the NFRMPO On-Board Transit Survey, 2009.
 The household survey was used to develop the trip generation rates, trip length frequency distributions, and auto occupancy rates.
-The onboard survey was used in combination with the household survey to produce updated mode share targets.
-Detailed information on the modeling process, inputs, and procedures can be found in the North Front Range 2012 Base Year Regional Travel Model Documentation available at https://nfrmpo.org/wp-content/uploads/2040-nfrmpo-travel-modeldocumentation.pdf.
-Since the completion of the 2012 Base Year RTDM in 2014, several minor updates have been implemented to improve the model.
-Memos detailing the updates are available at the NFRMPO office.
+The on-board survey was used in combination with the household survey to produce mode share targets.
+Detailed information on the modeling process, inputs, and procedures will be documented in the soon-to-be-released North Front Range 2015 Base Year Regional Travel Model Documentation which will be available at https://nfrmpo.org/modeling/.

-The model was calibrated using data from the household and on-board surveys.
-Roadway results were validated using traffic count data collected between 2008 and 2013.
-Transit results were calibrated to match boarding counts on the three transit systems in the region, at the system level.
+Roadway volumes were validated using traffic count data collected between 2013 and 2017.
+Transit ridership was calibrated to match boarding counts on the transit systems in the region at the system level.

-To facilitate modeling of the expanded ozone nonattainment area, the model was expanded to cover additional portions of Larimer and Weld counties not within the NFRMPO boundary.
+To facilitate modeling of the entire ozone nonattainment area, the model was expanded to cover additional portions of Larimer and Weld counties not within the NFRMPO boundary.
 The majority of this additional area is very sparsely populated.
-The expanded area does include the Estes Park area, which is heavily influenced by seasonal tourist activity.
+The expanded area includes the Estes Park area, which is heavily influenced by seasonal tourist activity.
 To best reflect the unique nature of the Estes Park area, an additional lodging-based trip purpose was included.
 In addition, the Estes Park area was modeled to represent summer conditions rather than school-season conditions due to the heavily seasonal nature of the area.
 The remainder of the modeling area remains reflective of an average weekday when school is in session.

-The model incorporates a transportation analysis zone (TAZ) structure developed based on existing land use and roadway conditions, future household and employment projections, and staff comments from member governments.
-The TAZ structure also includes additional details on the proximity of existing and proposed transit facilities to improve the accuracy of the mode choice component of the travel model.
-For the Northern Subarea, the TAZ structure includes 1,032 internal zones and 19 external stations.
-Figure 3 depicts the complete TAZ structure, slightly larger than the 8-Hour Ozone Nonattainment Northern Subarea.
-The RTDM has a base year of 2012 and forecast years of 2015, 2018, 2020, 2025, 2030, 2035, and 2040.
-The conformity test is based on the MVEBs approved by the EPA and in the current Colorado Statewide Implementation Plan (SIP).
+The model incorporates a traffic analysis zone (TAZ) structure developed based on existing land use and roadway conditions, future land use, and staff comments from member governments.
+For the Northern Subarea, the TAZ structure includes 1,136 internal zones and 20 external stations.
+Figure 4 depicts the complete TAZ structure, slightly larger than the 8-Hour Ozone Nonattainment Northern Subarea.
+The RTDM has a base year of 2015 and forecast years of 2020, 2030, 2040, and 2045.